lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 - As long as all the information we need is avalable in some Kafka topic, we can build HTTP endpoints that do not depend on other endpoints (by querying them via HTTP).
-We avoid the traditional pain of a micro-services architecture where a service calls a service that calls a service...
+We avoid the traditional pain of a micro-services architecture where a service calls a service that calls a service and so on.
 - The local stores update really fast, so the endpoints we'll build respond to change quickly.
 - We avoid the usual headaches of a more traditional architecture where Kafka is